Since the 1940s, Kaiser Industries and Kaiser Permanente have a long history of employing technology to reduce waste and promote renewable energy.

 “Kaiser Sponsors Talks on Scientific Dangers,” Planning for Health, Vol. 8, No. 4, December 1963

-The largest audience in its 7-year history attended the symposium sponsored by Kaiser Foundation Hospitals and Permanente Medical Group for the bay area medical community.
-Topic of the meeting, "Man against Himself," was keynoted by Rachel Carson, biologist and writer.
-Her book Silent Spring drew attention of Americans to the destructive effect of poisons being sprayed to kill insects.
+The largest audience in its 7-year history attended the symposium sponsored by Kaiser Foundation Hospitals and Permanente Medical Group for the Bay Area medical community.
+The topic of the meeting, "Man against Himself," was keynoted by Rachel Carson, biologist and writer.
+Her book Silent Spring drew the attention of Americans to the destructive effect of poisons being sprayed to kill insects.

-Other distinguished authorities discussed, during the two-day session, various other ways in which man threatens to destroy his own basis for life: tobacco and its relation to cancer and heart disease; the part played by social progress, with its pattern of inactivity and overeating, in a rising incidence of heart disease; the hazards of radiation …
+Other distinguished authorities discussed, during the two-day session, various other ways in which man threatens to destroy his basis for life: tobacco and its relation to cancer and heart disease; the part played by social progress, with its pattern of inactivity and overeating, in a rising incidence of heart disease; the hazards of radiation.

 “HEW funds solar energy project” (Santa Clara, Calif.), KP Reporter, May 12, 1978